Advanced Elements Summer Review

 While you can spend less than $10 on a gravity shower, the marginally higher cost of this one is well worth the extra money for better comfort and performance.
 If that's still too much for you, you might just be better hopping in the lake instead!
 But really, we think the value of this shower is very high and well worth it for what you get in performance.

 It's easy to be less than excited about a gravity shower — same old, same old, right?
 Not with the Advanced Elements Summer shower.
 We are impressed with the number of comfortable features and solid performance this thing puts forward.
-And as a gravity shower, it's portable while still being quite affordable, making it our choice for Best Buy on a Tight Budget.
+And as a gravity shower, it's portable while still being quite affordable.
 If you're looking for something to stay clean and sane on your next weekend trip off the grid, we think you'll find great use for this gravity shower from Advanced Elements.

 — Maggie Brandenburg